 What to Bring Along

-Whilst an International Driving Permit (IDP) isn’t a requirement for Driving in the USA, the US government does recommend one as in the event of an accident an insurance company may insist upon seeing your IDP.
-Florida has repealed its law requiring an IDP, but it’s still a good idea to get one.
-You can get an IDP through your nation’s driving authority.
-In the UK though the best way is through the AA or RAC.
-Currently, the fee is £5.50.
+- Full UK driving licence that is valid for the entire rental period.
+Whilst an International Driving Permit (IDP) isn’t a requirement for driving in the USA, the US government does recommend one as in the event of an accident an insurance company may insist upon seeing your IDP.

 In the United States, we have stations in major travel hubs and airports, and in cities such as Miami, Los Angeles, San Francisco, Seattle, Orlando, and much more.